Home » Faculty & Staff

 Rainbow Garden Teacher

 Mary Alice grew up on a beautiful farm in the blue, slow rolling hills of the Virginia Piedmont.
 Her childhood memory stew is steeped in moss, turtle shell, horse mane, and pond water.
-She is drawn to the Waldorf world because of the reverence for nature, story, magic, and beauty.
+She is drawn to the Waldorf world because of her reverence for nature, story, magic, and beauty.
 Mary Alice has lived in Boulder for over 25 years.
 She is a graduate of both Naropa University and the University of Colorado.
 At Naropa, she studied Painting and Environmental Ethics.
 At the University of Colorado/Denver, she acquired a Master of Landscape Architecture.
 Mary Alice worked for the city of Boulder Open Space and Mountain Parks as their Sign & Graphics Specialist for many years.
 She also completed Early Childhood Montessori training at the Montessori Education Center of the Rockies.
 She is passionate about protecting the beautiful world of childhood.
-A few things Mary Alice loves (in no particular order): making art, Watercolors/ Encaustic /Mixed-Media, teaching piano to children, running, salt water, plane tickets, and rescue Chihuahuas!
-Most importantly, Mary Alice and her partner, Mark, are very proud parents of Margaux.
-Margaux is a sparkling, fun loving, 13 year old girl in Mr. Janzen’s 8th grade class here at Shining Mountain.
+Mary Alice loves a few things (in no particular order): making art, Watercolors/ Encaustic /Mixed-Media, teaching piano to children, running, salt water, plane tickets, and rescuing Chihuahuas!
+Most importantly, Mary Alice is the proud parent of Margaux, a sparkling, fun-loving teenager currently attending high school.

 Class Teacher Grade 6